micronDLA/SDK/README.md

 `python3 genonnx.py resnet18`

-This command will download a pre-trained alexnet network and create a file called alexnet.onnx
+This command will download a pre-trained resnet18 network and create a file called resnet18.onnx

 For more information about onnx please visit [https://onnx.ai/](https://onnx.ai/)